specklesystems/speckle-docs-OLD/dev/py-examples.md

 3. `serialize`: serialise a given `Base` object
 4. `deserialize`: deserializes json into an object into the type specified in `speckle_type` (defaults to a vanilla `Base` if the type can't be found)

-Let's look at sending an receiving.
+Let's look at sending and receiving.
 You will need to provide a transport to indicate where the objects should be sent / received from.
 When sending, you can provide multiple transports to send the same object to multiple places simultaneously.
-At the moment, we have three transports: `SQLiteTransport`, `MemoryTransport`, and `ServerTransport`s.
+At the moment, we have three transports: `SQLiteTransport`, `MemoryTransport`, and `ServerTransport`.
 If you'd like to learn more about Transports in Speckle 2.0, have a look [here](/dev/transports).

 ```py
 from speckle.transports.memory import MemoryTransport